FredKSchott/snowpack/docs/reference/configuration.md

 Configures how the dev server opens in the browser when it starts.

-Any installed browser, e.g., "chrome", "firefox", "brave".
+Any installed browser, e.g., "chrome", "firefox", "brave", or the path to a browser.
 Set "none" to disable.

 ### devOptions.output